masonl93/IB-Playground/README.md

 ## Notes
 - If an error occurs when trying to retreive fundamental data, then restart TWS as this tends to solve the issue.
+- reqContractDetails seems to have a limit on one request a minute?
+This is used in warrant valuation so if you are facing issues on a subsequent run, waiting 60 seconds might resolve the issue